Ejiro-Frances/altschool-circle-01-assignment-01/pages/array.md

 ### [Acessing Object Properties]{.text-teal-300}

-To access a proper of an obkect, you can use **dot notation** or **bracket notation**.
-Dot notation is the most commint way to access property.
+To access the property of an object, you can use **dot notation** or **bracket notation**.
+Dot notation is the most common way to access object property.

 ```js
 //Using Dot Notation